IHeartMedia: Dance and EDM

+Talk radio

-News talk stations
+News/Talk stations

-News talk stations owned by iHeartMedia usually have a standard slate of hosts.
-The morning show is usually local, with other timeslots filled by local and syndicated hosts.
-Programs that appear or have appeared on many iHeartMedia talk stations include the Glenn Beck Radio Program (Beck having gotten his talk show start at iHeartMedia-owned WFLA in Tampa, which serves as its home station), The Clay Travis and Buck Sexton Show (does not having a home station but is based out of Nashville), The Sean Hannity Show (out of WOR in New York), The Jesse Kelly Show and Coast to Coast AM with George Noory, all of which are affiliated with Premiere Networks in some fashion.
-The Mark Levin Show (out of WABC in New York and WMAL-FM in Washington, D.C.; syndicated from Westwood One) and The Dave Ramsey Show (out of WLAC in Nashville; independently syndicated) are non-Premiere shows who air on many (if not most) iHeartMedia stations, as did The Savage Nation prior to its ending in September 2012, whose home station at the time was KSTE in Sacramento.
-Limbaugh is almost universally carried on iHeartMedia stations in markets where the company has a news talk station, including recently New York City: WOR was acquired in 2013 by Clear Channel and began carrying Limbaugh's program in 2014 following a long relationship with now-Red Apple Media-owned WABC.
-In markets where iHeartMedia-owned news talk stations have not been profitable (such as Boston and Atlanta), iHeartMedia has chosen to sell shows such as Limbaugh and Coast to Coast AM to their rivals and change the stations to other formats.
+News/talk stations owned by iHeartMedia often have a standard slate of hosts.
+The morning show is usually local, with other time slots filled by local and syndicated hosts.
+Talk shows heard on many iHeartMedia talk stations include The Glenn Beck Radio Program (Beck having gotten his talk show start at iHeartMedia-owned WFLA in Tampa, which serves as its home station), The Clay Travis and Buck Sexton Show (does not have a home station but is based in Nashville), The Sean Hannity Show (based at WOR in New York), The Jesse Kelly Show (based at KPRC Houston) and Coast to Coast AM with George Noory, all of which are syndicated by Premiere Networks.
+The Mark Levin Show (based at WABC in New York and WMAL-FM in Washington, syndicated from Westwood One) and The Dave Ramsey Show (based in Nashville and independently syndicated) are non-Premiere shows which air on several iHeartMedia stations.

+Before his death in 2021, The Rush Limbaugh Show was almost universally carried on iHeartMedia stations in markets where the company has a news/talk station, including New York City: WOR was acquired in 2013 by Clear Channel and began carrying Limbaugh's program in 2014 following a long relationship with now-Red Apple Media-owned WABC.
+In markets where iHeartMedia-owned news/talk stations are not highly rated (such as Dallas and Atlanta), iHeartMedia has chosen to sell popular syndicated shows such as Coast to Coast AM and Sean Hannity to rival talk stations.
 Syndicated morning news programs like America in The Morning (from Westwood One) and This Morning, America's First News with Gordon Deal (from Compass Media Networks) are also heard on a few iHeartMedia-owned stations.
+In markets where the local iHeartMedia news/talk station does not have its own local morning show, Armstrong & Getty from KSTE Sacramento and The Michael DelGiorno Show from KLAC Nashville are often heard instead.